Miriam left the gaslit hall and went slowly upstairs.

 Will I continue?

 Probably, but I’m not in a hurry.
-I’m intrigued rather not wowed.
+I’m intrigued rather than wowed.

 For more insights into the Richardson and her writing visit the Reading Pilgrimage website.